saviynt/cyberark-vault-connector/README.md

   "AccountName": "Acct one"
 }
 ```
+### Important points to consider:

-Note: 1.
-You can configure additional attribute mapping as per API support from CyberArk.
+1. You can configure additional attribute mapping as per API support from CyberArk.
 2. PVWA implementation uses SafeName and AccountName to internally fetch the AccountID and then corresponding secret value.
 3. If you don't specify a parameter under ignoreMapping, connector automatically prefix the connection name before parameter value during API calls, for e.g. if you don't specify SafeName in ignoreMapping, connector will use "ConnectionName_Safe One" value, if you have AccountName and SafeName etc. created with connection name prefix in CyberArk target, you don't need to specify them in ignoreMapping, however if your objects don't have connection name as prefix in CyberArk target, specify them under ignoreMapping, so while calling CyberArk connector passes the value without prefixing connection name.